RotemShalita/application/README.md

 This is a search application I'm creating, to search through json files of the students in the course.

-Specify the location of the json files in config.txt.
+Create a config.txt with the appropriate path and specify the location of the json files in config.txt

 To run flask on Windows: